mdavidsaver/cashark/README.md

 Send to "Michael Davidsaver" <mdavidsaver@gmail.com>
 or open a [github] issue.
-Please mention both the wireshark and lua versions.
+Please include repository revision, as well as wireshark and lua versions.

-If possible, please include a packet capture file which will trigger the error.
+If possible, please include a (filtered) packet capture file which will trigger the error.

 Note that the PVA dissector triggers [bug 10233][bug10233] with wireshark 1.12.1, which is known to be fixed with 2.0.